johanbook/docs/docs/unix/tools/find.md

 # find

-**find** is Unix program for finding files.
+**find** is a useful Unix program for locating files.
 For example, to find all files matching a regex run

 ```sh
 find <path> -name "*.html" -type f